Sam Curtis: Youth career

-A native of Navan, County Meath, Curtis began playing with his local side Parkvilla, before moving to top Dublin youth side, St Kevin's Boys before moving to the academy of League of Ireland Premier Division club Shamrock Rovers.
-In June 2019, he captained the Dublin District Schoolboys League representative team to winning the prestigious Kennedy Cup.
+A native of Navan, County Meath, Curtis began playing with his local side Parkvilla, before moving to the youth section of Dublin team, St Kevin's Boys.
+He later joined the academy of League of Ireland Premier Division club Shamrock Rovers.
+In June 2019, he captained the representative team for the Dublin District Schoolboys League that won the Kennedy Cup.
 While at Rovers, he made his debut in senior football for the club's reserve team Shamrock Rovers II in Ireland's second tier, the League of Ireland First Division.
 His debut came on 17 October 2020 in a 3–1 win over Athlone Town at age 14, making him the youngest player in League of Ireland history.
 He spent time on trial at AS Roma and Bayer Leverkusen in the summer of 2021.

 St Patrick's Athletic

 2021 season

 On 25 July 2021, it was announced that Curtis, as well as his brother Ben, had signed for St Patrick's Athletic, where they would initially play with the club's under 19 side.
-Curtis made his senior debut for the club came on 13 August 2021, replacing the injured Lee Desmond in injury time of a 2–1 win over Waterford at Richmond Park, making him the club's youngest ever player at 15 years and 255 days old.
+Curtis made his senior debut for the club on 13 August 2021, replacing the injured Lee Desmond in injury time of a 2–1 win over Waterford at Richmond Park, making him the club's youngest ever player at 15 years and 255 days old (until that record was then broken by Mason Melia in 2023).
 He made his UEFA Youth League debut on 29 September 2021 in a 2–1 loss to Serbian side Crvena Zvezda.

 2022 season

 Both Sam and brother Ben Curtis signed their first professional contracts on 20 January 2022.
 Curtis' first start for the club came on 6 May 2022 in a 4–0 win away to Drogheda United at United Park.
+His form in May 2022 saw him voted as the club's Player of the Month by supporters.
 His first appearances in European competition came in the summer of 2022 when he came off the bench in a 1–1 draw with NŠ Mura of Slovenia and in a 1–0 away win against Bulgarian side CSKA Sofia in the UEFA Europa Conference League.
+He won the clubs' Player of the Month award for the second time in the season, for September 2022.
 He made a total of 20 appearances in all competitions during his first full season at the club.
 His form in his breakthrough season at the club led to reported interest from Manchester City and Chelsea.